learning-zone/javascript-basics/README.md

     <b><a href="#table-of-contents">↥ back to top</a></b>
 </div>

-## Q 11.31.
-How can you get the list of keys of any object?
+## Q. How can you get the list of keys of any object?

 You can use `Object.keys()` method which is used return an array of a given object\'s own property names, in the same order as we get with a normal loop.
 For example, you can get the keys of a user object,